keithfz/keithfz.github.io/content/posts/kustomize-plan.md

 1 manifests to create, 1 manifests to delete, 2 manifests to update.
 ```

 So this attempts to capture any create, update, or delete operations that would occur if that PR were to get merged in.
+It's not a guarantee of safety.
+For example, what if there are weird side effects from mutating webhooks?
+It also doesn't perform any manifest validations like a [kubeconform](https://github.com/yannh/kubeconform).
+But for me it's a good tool to sanity check when I'm trying to do some additional validations before opening a PR.

 Can try it out here: https://github.com/keithfz/kustomize-plan